Sample-Optimal Locally Private Hypothesis Selection and the Provable Benefits of Interactivity

 BSRR is adapted from \citet{gopi2020locally} with one main difference.
 Similar to boosted knockout, instead of only partitioning the distributions once in every round, we repeat this process for $O(\log 1/\beta)$ times and keep the winners of all of the round-robin tournaments.
 This results in boosting the probability that, in each round, there exists at least one group that includes $f^*$ but not any other distributions from $S$.
 Thus, the probability that $f^*$ is included in the first list also increases.
-After discussing our complete hypothesis selection algorithm in the next section, we show why these repetitions are necessary to achieve the logarithmic dependency on $1/\beta$ in the sample complexity.
-The guarantee of BSRR is characterized in the following theorem and the proof can be found in Appendix~\ref{app:SRR}.
+The guarantee of BSRR is characterized in the following.
+In Appendix~\ref{app:SRR}, We show why these repetitions are necessary to achieve the logarithmic dependency on $1/\beta$ in the sample complexity and provide a proof for the theorem.

 \begin{theorem}[Analysis of Algorithm~\ref{alg:srr}] Let $\cF=\{f_1,\ldots,f_k\}$ be a set of $k$ distributions, and let $\alpha,\beta\in(0,1)$, $\eta>0$, and $t\geq 1$.
 Let $\cO_h$ be a SQOC for the (unknown) distribution $h$.
 Algorithm $\textsc{Boosted-Sequential-round-robin}(\cF,\cO_h,\alpha,\beta,\eta,t)$ is a SQA that runs in $t$ rounds.
 The number of statistical queries (i.e., size of the workload) to $\cO_h$ in round $i\in[t]$ is at most $k\eta \left(\log\frac{1}{\beta}\right) ^ {i}$, all of which are critical.
-The algorithm returns two lists of distributions $\cL_1$ and $\cL_2$ with $|\cL_1|\leq \frac{k(\log\frac{1}{\beta})^{t}}{\eta^{2^{t}-1}}$ and $|\cL_2| \leq 2\eta^{2^t}\log\frac{1}{\beta}$ such that with probability at least $1-\beta$ either $d_{TV}(h,\cL_1)=d_{TV}(h,\cF)$ or $d_{TV}(h,\cL_2)\leq3 d_{TV}(h,\cF)+\alpha$. \end{theorem}
+The algorithm returns two lists of distributions $\cR_1$ and $\cR_2$ with $|\cR_1|\leq \frac{k(\log\frac{1}{\beta})^{t}}{\eta^{2^{t}-1}}$ and $|\cR_2| \leq 2\eta^{2^t}\log\frac{1}{\beta}$ such that with probability at least $1-\beta$ either $d_{TV}(h,\cR_1)=d_{TV}(h,\cF)$ or $d_{TV}(h,\cR_2)\leq3 d_{TV}(h,\cF)+\alpha$. \end{theorem}